 Research has proven that academic achievement for each student is enhanced when the student has regular and punctual attendance.
 Attendance is mandatory in the ADNP.
 Understanding that illnesses and unavoidable problems arise, the ADNP does allow for some absences.
 Faculty do not inquire as to why a student is absent because the student is an adult learner.
 Attendance is taken for each class and may be taken several times during a class.
 If the student is asked to leave the classroom for any reason (sleeping, talking or other inappropriate behavior), the student is given an absence for the day.
 Faculty will not do make up classes or repeat lectures for students who miss a class.
-Students who exceed (2) in RNSG 1443, per the board of nursing, can no longer meet the course criteria.
-These students will be withdrawn from the program and receive a grade of "F", except in the case of COVID. (see handbook) When an unavoidable reason for class absence arises, such as a covered illness, an official trip authorized by the college, or an official activity, the instructor may permit the student to make-up the work missed.
-It is the student's responsibility to complete work missed in the time given by the instructor.
+Students who exceed allowable absences of (1) in RNSG 2432 no longer meet the course criteria per the board of nursing.
+These students will be withdrawn from the program and receive a grade of "F", except in the case of COVID. (see handbook) When an unavoidable reason for class absence arises, such as a covered illness, an official trip authorized by the college, or an official activity, the instructor may permit the student to make up the work missed.
+It is the student's responsibility to complete work missed within a reasonable period of time as determined by the instructor.

-1443 and ADNP-Specific Requirements:
+2432 and ADNP-Specific Requirements: